rajendra627/k8s-bootcamp/README.md

     - Accessing services external to your cluster. e.g. Azure CosmosDB service
 - [Deployments](./deployments/README.md) - Deployments enable you to perform rolling upgrades, rollback, and scale up/scale down your services.
 - [Storage](./storage/README.md) - Volumes, Persistent Volumes, Persistence Volume Claims, Storage Classes.
+- [ConfigMaps](./configmaps/README.md) - ConfigMaps enable you to define configuration that is accessible as environment variables, files in a volume or command line arguments.

 ### Day 2 Outline: ###